 Aire de Sevilla

 Do you need to relax between all the sightseeing?
 Then head over to Aire de Sevilla and enjoy the Hammam experience in some of the nicest Baños Arabes (Arab baths) in all of Spain.
-This is the place where you can unwind with temperature baths to massages and steam rooms in a magical atmosphere.
+This is the place where you can unwind with temperature baths or have a massage in a magical atmosphere.

 Do & See

 Casa de la Memoria Centro de Interpretacion Juderia de Sevilla

 This museum is dedicated to the memory of the Jewish people from the Middle Ages until now.
 The exhibition is small but very interesting and you can take walking tours of the area to get a real insight of the history.

 At CasaLa Teatro you can enjoy everything from Flamenco, to theatre and shows with both dancing, singing and guitar playing.
 It only seats 28 people which makes this a small, intimate and personal experience.